-- O. Please describe the adjustments made to the 2022 Test Year Operating Expenses in conjunction with the Protocols' Section D, sub-sections b and e, and the Commission's policy per K.S.A.
-66-101f (a). - A. A reduction in the amounts of \$80,326 and \$24,857, as evidenced on Page 1 of Exhibit 5, Line 10 and Line 20, Column (e), were applied to the historical amount of \$3,320,565 in A&G Expense and the historical amount of \$44,810 in Other Deductions, respectively, in order to remove the amounts associated with promotional or image advertising and dues and donations; i.e., activities traditionally disallowed by the Commission either as unnecessary to provide safe, efficient, reliable electric utility service, or consistent with the Commission policy adopted per K.S.A.
+Q. Please describe the adjustments made to the 2022 Test Year Operating Expenses in conjunction with the Protocols' Section D, sub-sections b and e, and the Commission's policy per K.S.A.
 66-101f (a).

-Accordingly, historical amounts, as recorded in Victory's applicable GL accounts, were adjusted as follows: promotional or image advertising items were excluded 100 percent, and dues and donations items were excluded 50 percent.
-Note that advertising associated with items such as public safety announcements, annual meeting notices, legal ads, and job postings were not removed, as those activities are directed toward keeping the members well informed and/or represent direct business expense and thus align with the Commission-advocated goal of providing safe, efficient, and reliable electric utility service.5 Additionally, dues associated with the Kansas Electric Cooperatives, Inc. ("KEC") statewide organization membership were not removed for similar reasons, as KEC functions for the mutual benefit of its member-cooperatives to promote rural electrification and provides essential services, such as safety programs and inspections, Occupational Safety and Health Administration ("OSHA") compliance, Cooperative staff and Board training, and administrative functions on a state-wide level.
+A. A reduction in the amount of \$72,371, as evidenced on Page 1 of Exhibit 5, Line 10, Column (e), was applied to the historical amount of \$2,639,258 in A&G Expense in order to remove the amounts associated with promotional or image advertising and dues and donations; i.e., activities traditionally disallowed by the Commission either as unnecessary to provide safe, efficient, reliable electric utility service, or consistent with the Commission policy adopted per K.S.A.
+66-101f (a).
+Accordingly, historical amounts, as recorded in Prairie Land's applicable GL accounts, were adjusted as follows: promotional or image advertising items were excluded 100 percent, and dues and donations items were excluded 50 percent.
+Note that advertising associated with items such as public safety announcements, annual meeting notices, legal ads, and job postings were not removed, as those activities are directed toward keeping the members well informed and/or represent direct business expense and thus align with the Commissionadvocated goal of providing safe, efficient, and reliable electric utility service.4 Additionally, dues associated with the Kansas Electric Cooperatives, Inc. ("KEC") statewide organization membership were not removed for similar reasons, as KEC functions for the mutual benefit of its member-cooperatives to promote rural electrification and provides essential services, such as safety programs and inspections, Occupational Safety and Health Administration ("OSHA") compliance, Cooperative staff and Board training, and administrative functions on a state-wide level.